JEEVANUM/FRT_final_project/README.md

 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
 - Has collection of many web pages including Home, About, Contact Us,Services, Pages,Health Bot,Tourpackages etc.
-- User is able to book a travel services and bookings through the website.
+- User is able to book a travel services and bookings through the website

 ## Azure Technologies Used-

--Health Bot(To handle emergency conditions that may arise and to take precautions) -Azure Blob Storage
+- Health Bot(To handle emergency conditions that may arise and to take precautions)
+- Azure Blob Storage

 ## Screenshots 📸